-GR : DATE:

-INS SPECTOR:

-Grading Permit - Policy and Procedures Approved grading plans must be onsite at all times.
-Refer to Contractor's Guide to Grading and discuss the following: Working Hours Right of Entry Expiration of grading permit Inspection Request Policy Responsibilities of consultants, including: Field Engineer, Soils Engineer, and Geologist (if applicable)

-9 9 Start Date: Milestone grading dates:

-Estimated Rough Grade date:

-- Abandoned jobsites: - 9 Where the inspector determines a hazard exists, the permit will be expired and the bond may be used by the County to remedy the site. - 9 Where the inspector determines no hazard exists, the bond will be held (but not used) and the permit may be expired. - 9 Change/termination of consultants requires updated Documents A & B, as well as a letter from the new consultant indicating that he/she accepts all responsibility for the project as the engineer of record.
+SIT TE ADDRESS: GR R:DATE: INS SPECTOR: Grading Permit - Policy and Procedures Approved grading plans must be onsite at all times.
+Refer to Contractor's Guide to Grading and discuss the following: Working Hours Right of Entry Expiration of grading permit Inspection Request Policy Responsibilities of consultants, including: Field Engineer, Soils Engineer, and Geologist (if applicable) Start Date: Milestone grading dates: Estimated Rough Grade date: Estimated Final Grading date: Discuss anticipated staging/phasing of grading operations Abandoned jobsites: □ Where the inspector determines a hazard exists, the permit will be expired and the bond may be used by the County to remedy the site. □ Where the inspector determines no hazard exists, the bond will be held (but not used) and the permit may be expired.
+Change/termination of consultants requires updated Documents A & B, as well as a letter from the new consultant indicating that he/she accepts all responsibility for the project as the engineer of record.
+Refer to Contractor's Guide for Grading for descriptions of each inspection: Initial (brushing, bottom of excavations/keys) Subdrains Drainage Devices In-grading inspections by Field Engineer (Report of Grading Activities) In-grading inspections by soils engineer Revisions for changes from approved grading plans Rough grade Final grade